article / Military technology

 Beyond Fire and the Wheel: The Historical Positioning as the Ultimate Universal Technology

-Placing artificial intelligence within the coordinate system of human invention history, Bill Gates assigns it an unprecedented apex position.
+Placing artificial intelligence within the coordinate system of human invention history, Bill Gates assigns it an unprecedented peak position.
 This positioning surpasses the steam engine, electricity, the internet, and even the personal computer.
-Analysis reveals that Gates’ judgment is based on its characteristic as a **"meta-technology"**—it is not merely a tool but an engine of capability that creates new tools, new knowledge, and even redefines the paradigms of "problems" and "solutions."
+Analysis reveals that Gates' judgment is based on AI's characteristic as a **meta-technology**—it is not merely a tool, but an engine of capability that creates new tools, new knowledge, and even redefines problem and solution paradigms.

 From the Agricultural Revolution to the Industrial Revolution, technological leaps have always revolved around the extension and replacement of human physical labor.
 The Information Revolution, however, focuses on expanding human perception and information-processing capabilities.
 Generative and large language models, in particular, directly touch upon the core domains of human cognition: learning, reasoning, creation, and decision-making.
 This implies that their impact will permeate all production processes reliant on knowledge and intelligence.
 Gates predicts that by 2029, society should be prepared to respond to the profound transformations they will bring about.
 This timeline is not arbitrarily set; it roughly corresponds to a potential tipping point that current model capabilities may reach as they develop along an exponential curve.
 By then, the role of AI assistants in supporting or even replacing many white-collar tasks will become widespread and impossible to ignore.

 Observations indicate that Gates' optimism is centered on the potential to address global resource inequality.
-He envisions it becoming an omnipresent super-tutor and health advisor, providing nearly free, high-level services to regions lacking quality teachers and doctors.
-In the medical field, AI-driven drug development and disease diagnosis could shorten the攻克周期 for some疑难病症 by several times within the next decade.
-However, the realization of this inclusive vision heavily depends on the choice of technological pathways, data access rights, and governance frameworks.
-If the system and its benefits are monopolized by a few giants or deeply entangled in geopolitical divisions, it may not only fail to bridge the digital divide but could widen it into an insurmountable cliff.
+He envisions becoming an omnipresent super mentor and health advisor, providing nearly free, high-level services to regions lacking quality teachers and doctors.
+In the medical field, AI-driven drug development and disease diagnosis may shorten the research and development cycle for some difficult-to-treat diseases by several times within the next decade.
+However, the realization of this inclusive vision heavily depends on choices regarding technological pathways, data access rights, and governance frameworks.
+If the system and its benefits are monopolized by a few giants or become deeply entangled in geopolitical divisions, it may not only fail to bridge the digital divide but could widen it into an insurmountable cliff.

 Pandora's Box: When Open Source Meets Synthetic Biology

-The most unsettling part of Bill Gates' warning is undoubtedly his direct link between AI and the risk of bioterrorism.
-He pointed out that one of the "greater risks than a pandemic caused by natural causes" facing the world today is non-governmental organizations using open-source AI tools to design bioterrorism weapons.
-This warning is not unfounded; it is built upon the convergence of two major trends in recent years.
-The most unsettling part of Bill Gates' warning is undoubtedly his direct link between AI and the risk of bioterrorism.
-He pointed out that one of the "greater risks than a pandemic caused by natural causes" facing the world today is non-governmental organizations using open-source AI tools to design bioterrorism weapons.
-This warning is not unfounded; it is built upon the convergence of two major trends in recent years.
+The most unsettling part of Bill Gates' warning is his direct link between AI and the risk of bioterrorism.
+He pointed out that a greater risk facing the world today than pandemics caused by natural factors is non-governmental organizations using open-source AI tools to design bioterrorism weapons.
+This warning is not unfounded; rather, it is built upon the convergence of two major trends in recent years.

-First, the field of synthetic biology is becoming increasingly "democratized."
-The costs of gene sequencing and editing (e.g., CRISPR) have plummeted, while related knowledge and experimental protocols are widely disseminated on the internet.
+First, the field of synthetic biology is becoming increasingly democratized.
+The cost of gene sequencing and editing (such as CRISPR) has dropped sharply, and related knowledge and experimental protocols are widely disseminated on the internet.
 This means that the technical barriers and material costs required to create or modify pathogens have been significantly reduced.
-Second, artificial intelligence, represented by large language models, has demonstrated remarkable capabilities in understanding and generating complex instructions, designing molecular structures, and predicting protein folding.
-In 2023, a team of experts from the Nuclear Threat Initiative and the Munich Security Conference explicitly pointed out that leveraging existing and emerging AI-based biodesign tools to create new pathogens is becoming a realistic threat.
+Second, AI, represented by large language models, has demonstrated remarkable capabilities in understanding and generating complex instructions, designing molecular structures, and predicting protein folding.
+In 2023, a team of experts from the Nuclear Threat Initiative and the Munich Security Conference clearly pointed out that leveraging existing and emerging AI-based bio-design tools to create new pathogens is becoming a real threat.

-Combining these two elements reveals a dangerous scenario: a malicious actor with basic biological knowledge, though not a top expert, could leverage an open-source biological design platform by inputting prompts such as "design a respiratory pathogen with high transmissibility, resistance to existing antibiotics, and a long incubation period."
-The model could scan vast amounts of publicly available research literature, genetic databases, and patent information, generating multiple feasible pathogen design plans, synthesis pathways, and even methods to evade detection in a short time.
-This would essentially equip a potential bioterrorist with an "evil scientist" assistant possessing the entirety of human biomedical knowledge and tireless efficiency.
+Combining these two elements, a dangerous scenario emerges: a malicious actor with basic biological knowledge but not top-tier expertise could utilize an open-source AI biological design platform to input prompts such as designing a respiratory pathogen with high infectivity, resistance to existing antibiotics, and a long incubation period.
+The AI model can scan vast amounts of publicly available scientific literature, genetic databases, and patent information, generating multiple feasible pathogen design schemes, synthesis pathways, and even methods to evade detection in a short time.
+This is equivalent to equipping potential bioterrorists with an evil scientist assistant that possesses the sum total of all human biomedical knowledge and never tires.

-Gates' warning actually points to a grim reality: we are on the eve of a paradigm shift in biosecurity.
-Traditional biodefense primarily targets known pathogens that evolve naturally or are studied by state actors.
-In contrast, AI-enabled biodesign threats are unknown, on-demand, and potentially initiated by small non-state actors.
-The difficulty of defense has escalated from "identifying known threats" to "predicting infinite possible unknown threats."
-The investigation by UK regulators into the use of the X platform's AI chatbot Grok for generating illegal content is merely a superficial manifestation of AI capabilities being abused.
-When abuse shifts from the information domain to the biological realm of the physical world, its potential consequences will be catastrophic.
+Gates' warning actually highlights a grim reality: we are on the eve of a paradigm shift in biosecurity.
+Traditional biodefense primarily targets known pathogens, whether naturally evolved or studied by state actors.
+In contrast, the threat of AI-enabled biodesign is unknown, customizable on demand, and potentially initiated by small non-state actors.
+The difficulty of defense has escalated from identifying known threats to predicting an infinite range of unknown possibilities.
+The investigation by UK regulators into the AI chatbot Grok on platform X being used to generate illegal content is merely a superficial manifestation of AI capabilities being misused.
+When misuse shifts from the information domain to the biological realm of the physical world, its potential consequences will be catastrophic.

 The Shockwaves of Social Structure: Employment, Power, and the Reconstruction of Human Self-Worth

-Beyond extreme security threats, Bill Gates is equally deeply concerned about the systemic impact on the global job market and social structure.
-He foresees that AI-driven automation will replace humans in "most activities," which is not a distant science fiction scenario but an imminent challenge.
-Unlike the Industrial Revolution, which replaced manual labor, this shockwave will directly strike at the heart of knowledge workers and the creative class.
+Aside from extreme security threats, Bill Gates is also deeply concerned about the systemic impact of AI on the global job market and social structure.
+He foresees that AI-driven automation will replace the roles of humans in most activities.
+This is not distant science fiction but an imminent challenge.
+Unlike the Industrial Revolution, which replaced manual labor, this shockwave will directly reach the core of knowledge workers and the creative class.

 This substitution is not a simple disappearance of positions, but a complex process of value transfer and power restructuring.
 Highly structured jobs reliant on information processing and pattern recognition—such as basic legal document review, routine medical image analysis, standardized financial reporting, content translation, and customer service—will be the first to bear the brunt.
 But this is just the beginning.
 With the development of multimodal and embodied intelligence, more fields involving physical operations and real-time decision-making, such as advanced manufacturing, logistics management, and even certain surgical procedures, will also be gradually impacted.

-Gates proposed a socially reformative vision: with the release of immense productive forces, humanity might be able to shorten the weekly working hours and even collectively decide to prohibit certain areas.
-This suggests a possibility: transforming technological dividends into "time benefits" and "freedom of choice" for all citizens.
-However, this path is fraught with challenges.
-It requires society to undertake fundamental changes in wealth distribution mechanisms, such as exploring universal basic income (UBI) or similar social dividend systems, to ensure that displaced workers can share in the wealth created by automation rather than being plunged into unemployment.
+Gates proposed a socially reformative vision: as AI unleashes immense productivity, humanity might be able to shorten the weekly working hours, or even collectively decide to prohibit AI in certain fields.
+This hints at a possibility: transforming technological dividends into time benefits and freedom of choice for all citizens.
+However, this path is fraught with thorns.
+It demands fundamental changes in the social wealth distribution mechanisms, such as exploring Universal Basic Income (UBI) or similar social dividend systems, to ensure that displaced workers can share in the wealth created by automation, rather than being plunged into unemployment.

-A deeper tremor concerns humanity's self-perception and value.
-If AI reaches or even surpasses human levels in an increasing number of cognitive and creative tasks, the philosophical question of "what constitutes the unique value of humanity" will become extremely urgent.
-The goal of education may need to shift from knowledge indoctrination to areas that are difficult to replicate: ethical judgment in complex situations, cross-cultural empathy and communication, the ability to pose disruptive questions, and the intrinsic drive to pursue meaning itself.
-Society must guide AI to become a tool for enhancing human capabilities ( ) rather than a mere substitute ( ), but this requires forward-looking policy design, a reshaping of the education system, and constraints on corporate ethics.
+Deeper tremors concern humanity's self-perception and values.
+If AI reaches or even surpasses human levels in an increasing number of cognitive and creative tasks, the philosophical question of what constitutes unique human value will become extremely urgent.
+The goals of education may need to shift from knowledge indoctrination to areas where AI struggles to reach: ethical judgment in complex situations, cross-cultural empathy and communication, the ability to pose disruptive questions, and the intrinsic drive to pursue meaning itself.
+Society must guide AI to become a tool for Human Augmentation, rather than a mere Human Replacement, but this requires forward-looking policy design, a reshaping of the education system, and constraints on corporate ethics.

 Narrow Time Window: The Urgency of Governance, Preparation, and Global Cooperation

-A strong sense of urgency runs throughout Bill Gates' discussion.
-He emphasizes that the window of opportunity to address both immense potential and risks is narrowing.
-The COVID-19 pandemic has demonstrated the devastating human and economic costs when the global response to clear warnings is delayed.
-In the face of AI, we must not repeat the mistake of being "underprepared."
+A strong sense of urgency runs throughout Bill Gates' discourse.
+He emphasizes that the window of time to address the immense potential and risks of AI is narrowing.
+The COVID-19 pandemic has already demonstrated the devastating human and economic costs when the global response to clear warnings is slow.
+In the face of AI, we cannot afford to repeat the mistake of being underprepared.

 An effective governance framework is at the core of addressing these challenges.
 This is by no means a task that any single country can accomplish; it requires unprecedented global coordination.
 The list of governance issues is long and complex: How can international safety testing and certification standards be established for the development and release of powerful AI models (especially open-source models)?
 How can we globally monitor and prevent AI technology from being used for malicious purposes such as biological weapons design, without stifling legitimate scientific research?
 How can balanced rules for cross-border data flow and privacy protection be established?
 How can consensus be reached on the identification, copyright, and legal liability of AI-generated content?